 Nearly all smartwatches track the same metrics as basic fitness trackers do.
 Whether that's step count, calorie intake or sleeping habits, it's easy to see how having this information stored away is handy for cyclists.

-Those that are able to record heart rate can track your daily resting heart rate, too.
-This can provide an early indication if you're becoming fatigued, over trained, ill – and if you're about to hit your peak fitness.
+Those that record heart rate – most of the latest ones – can track your daily resting heart rate, too.
+This can provide an early indication if you're becoming fatigued, overtrained, ill – and if you're about to hit peak fitness.

-Depending on the watch you buy, you might not need an additional heart rate monitor as many have optical (wrist-based) heart rate sensors built in.
-Admittedly, the general consensus is that wrist based readings aren't as accurate as those from a chest strap, although they are more convenient and could save you a bit of money.
+Many smartwatches now have optical (wrist-based) heart rate sensors built in.
+The general consensus is that wrist-based readings aren't as accurate as those from a chest strap but they are getting better all the time.

-They basically work by lighting up your capillaries with an LED and then using a sensor to track how quickly your blood pumps past – effectively your heart rate.
-It then translates this into a beat per minute reading.
+Optical heart rate sensors work by lighting up your capillaries with an LED.
+As your blood pumps through, the density changes and the light reflects back differently.
+The watch then translates this into a beat per minute reading.

-It’s worth bearing in mind that more sensors means a greater drain on battery life and necessitates a bigger battery, leading to larger watches.
+Keep in mind though, more sensors mean a greater drain on battery life.
+They will need a bigger battery, leading to larger watches.

-Even if you only use it for cycling, it goes without saying that your smartwatch needs be water resistant, as a base we'd recommend an IP67 rating (note: there’s a significant difference between being waterproof and water resistant, with the latter a rating of its ingress protection, usually seen as an IP rating – the higher the number, the better the protection).
+Even if you only use it for cycling, clearly a smartwatch needs be water resistant.
+As a starting-out point we'd recommend an IP67 rating.
+IP is a rating of the watch's ingress protection – the higher the number, the better the protection).